owg-digital/ireiat/README.md

 Once you have Python installed you should be able to install the package with `pip install ireiat`.
 After which, you can just run `ireiat` from a command-line!

-Run `ireiat --help` for CLI options or see the full documentation (WIP, not yet released)
+Run `ireiat --help` for CLI options or see the [full documentation](!https://ireiat.readthedocs.io/en/latest/).
 # Acknowledgement

 The information, data, or work presented herein was funded in part by the Advanced Research Projects Agency-Energy